-COC will not screen applicants for family behavior or suitability for tenancy.
+The PHACOC - will not screen applicants for family behavior or suitability for tenancy.

-COC will not provide additional screening information to the owner.
+The PHACOC -will not provide additional screening information to the owner.

 9-I.B.
-REQUESTING TENANCY APPROVAL [Form HUD-52517]
+REQUESTING TENANCY APPROVAL [Form HUD-52517] and 24 CFR 982.302]

 After the family is issued a voucher, the family must locate an eligible unit, with an owner or landlord willing to participate in the voucher program.
-Once a family finds a suitable unit and the owner is willing to lease the unit under the program, the owner and the family must request COC to approve the assisted tenancy in the selected unit.
+Once a family finds a suitable unit and the owner is willing to lease the unit under the program, the owner and the family must request the PHA to approve the assisted tenancy in the selected unit.

-The owner and the family must submit two documents to COC:
+The owner and the family must submit two documents to the PHA: